I apply engineering rigor to the financial hype.

 - No Hype: I don't care about the price.
 I care about the utility.

-- No Jargon: If a concept cannot be explained with a simple analogy (like water buckets or pyramid structures), it is likely nonsense.
+- No Jargon: If a concept cannot be explained with a simple analogy, it is likely nonsense.
+In case of crypto, even the most fundamental concepts are intentionally complicated to hide their meaning (or the lack of it).

-- Data Over Narrative: My conclusions are backed by hashrate data, energy consumption metrics, and economic realities.
+- Data Over Narrative: My conclusions are backed by hashrate data, energy consumption metrics, and economic realities evident from government reports and news articles and research from trusted sources.
+Every single source is cited in each of my blog articles.

 The "Engineering Perspective" Series